aws-samples/amazon-comprehend-custom-automate-classification-it-service-request/README.md

 - You have `boto3` and `requests` Python package installed using pip on the client machine.
 - You have configured Boto3 credentials.
 By default, the test client assumes that a profile named default is present and it has `execute-api:Invoke` AWS IAM privilege on the REST API.
 - `SigV4Auth` points to the AWS Region where the REST API is deployed.
 Update the `<AWS-REGION>` value to `us-east-2` in the `apiclientinvoke.py` , if your REST API is deployed in us-east-2.
 - Update `raw_data` variable with the text on which you want to make the class prediction or the classification request .
-For example: raw_data="""
-Spark is a unified analytics engine for large-scale data processing.
-It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
+For example: raw_data="""Spark is a unified analytics engine for large-scale data processing.
+It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis."""
-"""
 - You have assigned `restapi` variable with the REST API copied earlier : `restapi="https://<restapi-id>.execute-api.us-east-2.amazonaws.com/prod/invokecomprehendV1"`

 **Step 8**: Run the `apiclientinvoke.py` after the above updates.